Théo Pourchaire: 2019: ADAC Formula 4

-The following year, Pourchaire remained at Formula 4 level, but switched to the ADAC Formula 4 championship as part of the US Racing-CHRS outfit.
-Pourchaire secured his first podium in the series, with a second place in the second race at Oschersleben.
-At the Red Bull Ring, Pourchaire claimed another second place in the second race.
-However a penalty from Red Bull junior and championship rival Dennis Hauger saw Pourchaire take his maiden ADAC F4 win.
-He would follow up with third place the next day.
-Pourchaire included a double podium at the German Grand Prix support race, and added two more third-places at Zandvoort.
-At the Nürburgring, Pourchaire took a double victory that saw him extend his championship lead even further.
-At the Hockenheimring second round, Pourchaire had a poor showing, colliding with fellow Sauber junior member Arthur Leclerc in the first race and stalled in the second.
-With Hauger winning all three races, Pourchaire's lead in the championship shrunk from 68 to just a single point.
-At the Sachsenring, Pourchaire claimed a win in the second race, and took runner-up position in the other two races.
-This was enough for Pourchaire to claim the championship title by seven points from Hauger.
+Pourchaire remained in Formula 4 for 2019, switching to the ADAC Formula 4 championship with US Racing-CHRS outfit.
+He recorded his first podium in the series with second place in the second race in Oschersleben.
+Another runner-up finish followed at the Red Bull Ring, where a post-race penalty for Dennis Hauger promoted Pourchaire to his maiden ADAC F4 victory.
+He followed it up with third place the next day.
+At the German Grand Prix support round in Hockenheim, Pourchaire secured a pair of podium finishes, before collecting two further third places in Zandvoort.
+His strongest weekend came at the Nürburgring, where he took two victories to extend his championship lead.
+The second visit to Hockenheim proved more difficult; he collided with fellow Sauber junior Arthur Leclerc in the first race and stalled at the start of the second.
+With Hauger winning all three races, Pourchaire's advantage shrunk from 68 to just one point.
+At the Sachsenring title decider, a win and two runner-up places secured Pourchaire the championship over Hauger by seven points.